prabath/prabath.github.io/index.md

 ```
 ### Updates

+There are three components need to be updated.
+The rex.sh - will have minimal updates.
+Any changes to the core of the tool would require updating the Docker image.
+The indexes will get updated every four hours.

-The tool will detect any updates and will automatically install them.
+The tool will detect all the updates and will automatically install them.

 ### Usage